Owen Hart: Professional wrestling career

-Early career (1983–1988)
+Early career (1983–1987)

 Hart first gained wrestling experience in the amateur wrestling division at high school, through which he met his wife, Martha.
 Hart continued amateur wrestling for the Dinos at the University of Calgary.
 He placed 4th at the 1984 Canada West championships in the 76 kg weight class.
 Wrestling was not Hart's first choice for a career; as Martha explained in her book Broken Harts, Owen tried numerous times to find a profitable living outside of wrestling.
 Owen is quoted as saying, in the WWE Home Video "Owen Hart of Gold" that "during his time in the University, he wrestled incognito (under a mask) as the original British Bulldog.
 Then, after he graduated from the University, he wrestled as "Bronco" Owen Hart at Royal Albert Hall in London, England.
 As those attempts were unsuccessful, Hart was trained in his father's Hart Dungeon and worked for his father's federation, Stampede Wrestling and wrestled in England for Max Crabtree's Joint Promotions in matches that got broadcast on ITV's World of Sport and the later standalone wrestling program including a 1987 loss to former champion Marty Jones for the vacant World Mid-Heavyweight Championship.
-He remained with Stampede for the next couple of years while honing his skills.
-During 1986, Hart teamed with Ben Bassarab and won the Stampede Wrestling International Tag Team Championship.
-The success of the team and Hart's in-ring skills earned him Pro Wrestling Illustrateds Rookie of the Year Award in 1987.
-After he and Bassarab lost the tag team title, he feuded with Johnny Smith.

-In 1987, Hart branched out to Japan where he wrestled for New Japan Pro-Wrestling (NJPW) on several tours.
-In NJPW, he wrestled Keiichi Yamada, both before and after he debuted the Jushin Liger gimmick.
-On May 27, 1988, Hart defeated Hiroshi Hase for the IWGP Junior Heavyweight Championship, becoming the first non-Japanese wrestler to win the title.
-His reign would end nearly a month later, as he lost the title to Shiro Koshinaka on June 24, 1988.
+In August 1986, Hart teamed with his brother-in-law, Ben Bassarab, to win his first title, the Stampede Wrestling International Tag Team Championship, from the Masters of Disaster (Duke Myers and Kerry Brown).
+They held the titles until October 1986, when they lost to the Viet Cong Express.
+In October 1986, Hart defeated Les Thornton for the British Commonwealth Mid-Heavyweight Championship.
+In January 1987, Hart briefly became a double champion by defeating Makhan Singh for the Stampede Wrestling North American Heavyweight Championship; he lost the title back to Singh later that month.
+In April 1987, Hart won the title back from Singh; he lost it back to Singh the following month.
+In August 1987, Hart lost his British Commonwealth Mid-Heavyweight Championship to Gama Singh.
+Hart' received Pro Wrestling Illustrateds Rookie of the Year Award for 1987.